sintonis/resources/README.md

 ## License

-All icons in this repository are licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.
+All images and icons in this repository are licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license.

 ### You are free to:
 - Share — copy and redistribute the material in any medium or format